 - Move the Can login? switch to the Yes position if the role has login privileges.
 The default value is No. - Move the Superuser switch to the Yes position if the role is a superuser within the database.
 The default value is No. - Move the Create roles? switch to the Yes position to specify whether a role is permitted to create roles.
 A role with this privilege can alter and drop roles.
 The default value is No. - Move the Create databases switch to the Yes position to control whether a role can create databases.
-The default value is No. - The Update catalog? switch is disabled until the role is given superuser privileges.
-Move the Update catalogs? switch to the No position to control whether a role can update catalogs.
-The default value is Yes when the Superuser switch is in the Yes position. - Move the Inherit rights from the parent roles? switch to the No position if a role does not inherit privileges.
+The default value is No. - Move the Inherit rights from the parent roles? switch to the No position if a role does not inherit privileges.
 The default value is Yes. - Move the Can initiate streaming replication and backups? switch to the Yes position to control whether a role can initiate streaming replication or put the system in and out of backup mode.
+The default value is No. - Move the Bypass RLS? switch to the Yes position to control whether a role can bypasses every row-level security (RLS) policy.
 The default value is No.